lando/lando/docs/tutorials/pantheon.md

 DRUPAL_HASH_SALT: Needed for Drupal8.
 We set this automatically.
 ```

 These are in addition to the [default variables](./../config/services.md#environment) that we inject into every container.
+Note that these can vary based on the choices you make in your recipe config.

 Advanced Service Usage
 ----------------------